wkrueger/nextpress/docusaurus/docs/context.md

 })()
 ```

 `getContext` sets ups contexts in a separate file in order to provide an easy access singleton.
+Typing `getContext` anywhere may kick in the default import.

 ```ts
 import { ContextFactory } from "@proerd/nextpress/lib/context"